 As firms shift their focus from long-term growth to the long-term survival of their businesses and industries, many decision makers have been consulting with recognized experts who are teaching them new ways of doing business that will positively affect the planet and their bottom lines.
-Among those experts are four global thought leaders who continue to serve as advisors and teachers through consulting meetings, workshops and keynotes.
+Among those experts are three global thought leaders who continue to serve as advisors and teachers through consulting meetings, workshops and keynotes.

 Here, they share thoughts on what must be done to sustain growth while protecting and restoring resources and communities.